 He who practices yoga without moderation of diet, incurs various diseases, and obtains no success.”
 (Gheranda Samhita 5/16)

-A branch cannot survive on its own.
 It must connect to the tree trunk and roots in order to absorb the elements and thrive in nature.

 Neither yoga nor Ayurveda are singular practices.
 They are more like branches on the tree of Vedic wisdom.

 In order to maintain balance, there must be a constant exchange between the individual and the universe.
 The way we eat, breathe, drink, and live must be harmonious.
 When it is not, we are in a state of dis-ease.

 This is the main philosophy of yoga: Mind, body, and spirit are one and cannot be separated.
 Yogic philosophies recognize food as being responsible for the growth of the body.
 This is why it is often called Brahman, or God.

 In addition to yoga and meditation, food plays an important role in balancing the body from within.
 If you are looking to achieve physical strength, sound mind, good health, and longevity, you’ll want to shift your focus to sattvic foods.
 These are the purest types of food you can consume, according to Ayurvedic principles.

 Sattvic foods can help enhance your practice and promote a calm mind and fit body with a balanced flow of energy between the two.
 The soul depends on the body and the body depends on food.

 The basic principles of the sattvic diet consist of light and easily digestible food.
 Many are sun foods, meaning they grow above ground, and have a fast effect on the body’s nervous and digestive systems.